 I am a member of the South Carolina Women Lawyers Association, the South Carolina Bar Family Court Section, and the Charleston County Bar Association.
 I enjoy giving back to the community and served on the College of Charleston Institutional Review Board and as the board chair for the Family Recovery Court of Charleston, LLC.
 I also volunteer as an attorney for Pro Bono Legal Services and in 2012 was the first recipient of the Charleston Pro Bono Lawyer of the Year award.

 My husband (Matt) and I live in Mt.
 Pleasant with our two young children.
-Family and community are of great importance to me, so I am honored to be able to guide clients through the estate planning process and give them peace of mind knowing their affairs will be in order for the future, as well as help people involved in family law litigation resolve their disputes peacefully.
+Family and community are of great importance to me, so I am honored to be able to guide clients through the estate planning process and give them peace of mind knowing their affairs will be in order for the future.
 Meeting my clients’ needs has always been the driving force of my practice and I enjoy the opportunity to work with people every day to provide individualized and attentive service to them.